bmi203-2023/minimal-viable-package/README.md

 Demonstrate the minimal concepts/training to structure a project, build Python packages, unit testing, GitHub Actions, package managers, distributions, containers, and Read the Docs.

 ## Project Structure
-A minimal example of a Python package's working directory, will look something like this:
+A minimal example of a **complete** Python package's working directory, will look something like below.
+In this README tutorial, we'll review how to implement this as hassle free (as we're aware).

 ```bash
 Minimal-Example # Working Directory